 If there’s one thing we love more than apps, it’s different cultures.
 We have a tonne of language games helping people learn languages from all over the world.
 In this series, we look at some of the locations that fascinated us so much that we created language games for them.
-They are helpful for students, teachers, and travellers.
-On the last article of the travel series, we looked at the Philippines.
+They are helpful for students, teachers, and travelers.
+In the last article of the travel series, we looked at the Philippines.
 This time, let’s take a look at Spain.

 Spain is a sovereign state situated on the Iberian Peninsula and is the largest country in Southern Europe.
-It’s one of history’s first global colonial empires which resulted into a vast linguistic legacy to over 500 million Spanish speakers.
+It’s one of history’s first global colonial empires which resulted in a vast linguistic legacy to over 500 million Spanish speakers.
 Thus Spanish is the world’s second most spoken first language.

 Aside from a vast number of Spanish speakers, Spain is also rich in customs and traditions depicting a colourful culture.
 Here are some of them:

 Bullfighting is a very controversial tradition in Spain.
 It’s a weekly sport where 3 matadors fight a bull to death and whoever kills the bull can take home the bull’s ear.

 Flamenco is a professionalised art-form that refers to musical traditions and includes singing, guitar playing, dancing, vocalisations, hand-clapping, and finger-snapping.
 It is declared by UNESCO as one of the Masterpieces of the Oral and Intangible Heritage of Humanity.

 Siesta is the traditional sleep of Spain.
 It is short nap taken after lunch, so expect that stores and other establishments are closed in the afternoon for their siestas.

 La Tomatina is one of the most famous festivals of Spain.
 It is celebrated yearly in the Valencian town of Buñol where participants throw tomatoes and get entertained by tomato fight which usually lasts for an hour.